xavitrigo/fxstreet-interview-francesc-xavier/README.md

 4. The service should be available via a public URL.
 (In case you want to use Azure contact developer@fxstreet.com to get the credentials).
 5. The code must be available in Github.

+## Rules

+1. The code must be in .net Core
+2. The code must be available in GitHub
+3. The API must be public